 Creating a legendary holiday party means being prepared and creating a to-do list.
 Rather than get overwhelmed, break down and answer these questions:

 Where should I hold the party?
+This is possibly the most important part when learning how to throw a Christmas party.
 Home is where the heart is, but sometimes you need more space.
 If you’re inviting groups from school or work, it may make sense to utilize an on-site community space or hold your gathering at a larger hall or restaurant.